 This is another piece of information Google uses to figure out what your page is about.
 So you might want a header that along the lines of “new homes at Wrigleyville in Chicago because it describes both what’s on the page and also where the homes are available.

 We all know the importance of using great photography on home builder websites, but it’s not just the pictures themselves that are important.
 It’s how Google recognizes them.
 Google doesn’t really “see” pictures; it sees the description of the picture.
 Naming your photo “available-new-homes-in-Wrigleyville” is much more helpful than “DSC007.jpeg” as far as helping Google and customers to find you.

 You should write the copy on your site to specifically talk about the things people are searching for.
 I’m talking about “keyword phrases” here.
 But the idea isn’t to have your keyword phrase (“available new homes in Wrigleyville”) appear 10 times.
 That’s called “keyword stuffing” and not only will it irritate your readers, but Google will also penalize you for that.
 Write naturally but emphasize those things you know people will look for.

 This is the description that appears right below the blue link.
 This is what will entice a prospect to click on your page for information.
 Make it clear and short and try to use your keyword if possible.
 Think of it as, “Here’s what you’re going to find if you click this link.”

 Is there more to optimizing your website?
 Sure, but these are some of the essentials.
 If you focus on doing just these things, you’ll be miles ahead of many of your competitors.
 Having a website doesn’t mean anything if the right people aren’t finding you.
 These essential steps will get you way down the road.

-If you’d like to delve into this in a bit more detail, I’d encourage you to download our free New Home Builder’s Sample SEO Plan.
+If you’d like to delve into this in a bit more detail, I’d encourage you to view our power page that describes everything you need to know about SEO.
 It’s got even more information on how to make sure your home builder website is attracting the right prospects for your business.